-That is simply to contact other churches and share pay information.
+That is simply to contact other churches (similar in size to yours) and share pay information.

 The advantage of doing manual comparisons is that it allows you the opportunity to have conversations with other church administrators about pay and benefit practices.

-A quicker and more efficient way to determine fair pay is to use the information that has already been gathered in books like Compensation Handbook for Church Staff to ensure that church employees are compensated fairly and comparable to others in the same position.
+A quicker and more efficient way to determine fair pay is to use the information already gathered in books like Compensation Handbook for Church Staff to ensure that church employees are compensated fairly and comparable to others in the same position.

-The other benefit of using benchmark comparisons is the information, and source used, can be considered in the rare occasion of an IRS church audit.
+The other benefit of using benchmark comparisons is that the information and source used can be considered in the rare occasion of an IRS church audit.

 The whole point of reporting expenses is to help ensure that church funds are spent solely on those things that support the purpose and mission of the church – and not for someone’s personal gain.

-In addition, this type of documentation serves to protect the person filling out the expense report by justifying dollars spent.
+In addition, this type of documentation protects the person filling out the expense report by justifying the dollars spent.

 Church employees should use their personal credit cards and be reimbursed for expenses made on behalf of the church.

-Expenses should be approved by the reporting manager as well as an oversight designee before reimbursement of expenses are made.
+Expenses should be submitted and approved by the reporting manager and an oversight designee before reimbursement of expenses is made.

-Another options is to look for expense management solutions that can help control spending before it happens.
+Another option is to look for expense management solutions to help control spending before it happens.

 3. Restricted Funds

-This is why the IRS wants to make sure that those donation dollars are used for its intended purpose.
+This is why the IRS wants to ensure that those donation dollars are used for their intended purpose.

 It is at this point that the church needs to make sure that those dollars are spent on those things that the money was designated for.

-Donors can designate where they would like the funds to go and many churches have several giving buckets to choose from – building fund, missions, youth, debt, etc.
+Donors can designate where they would like the funds to go, and many churches have several giving buckets to choose from – building funds, missions, youth, debt, etc.

-Keeping track of these designated funds is important to ensuring that those funds are being spent on those things it was originally intended for.
+Keeping track of these designated funds is important to ensure that those funds are being spent on the things it was originally intended for.

 Why Is All of This Important?